1. Prepare Ahead

-Take time to research the employer before meeting and get to know him/her.
-Preparing in advance will help you can ask more intelligent questions and learn more in-depth information about the person, the work environment and the organization.
+Take time to research the employer ahead of time.
+Preparing in advance will help you ask more intelligent questions and learn more in-depth information about the person, the work environment and the organization.
 Ideally, this will help you conduct a conversation that is comfortable and show that you are interested.

 9. Stay in Touch with Your Network

 The networking process does not end when the career event or job fair is over.
 Be sure to give and receive contact information.
 Following up with your network continues the relationships and preserves those connections.
 If you are on LinkedIn, for example, personalize the note field in the invitation to remind the connection of where you met.